volatiletech/abcweb/README.md

 they are fast, intelligently designed, easy to use and modern.
 For a full list see [PACKAGES.md](https://github.com/volatiletech/abcweb/blob/master/PACKAGES.md):

-#### Database ORM

-[SQLBoiler](https://github.com/volatiletech/sqlboiler) is one of our other core projects and was a natural fit for ABCWeb.
-It is the fastest ORM by far (on par with stdlib), it is featureful and has excellent relationship support, and its generation approach allows for type-safety, editor auto-completion and easy tie-in with the abcweb.
-We've made using SQLBoiler even easier by bundling it into the `abcweb gen` command.

 #### Database Migrations

 [mig](https://github.com/volatiletech/mig) is our fork of [Goose](https://github.com/pressly/goose)
 that patches some big issues and was tweaked to make it work better with ABCWeb.
 It does everything you'd expect a migration tool to do, and has both a library and command-line component.
-Mig supports MySQL and Postgres at present.
-It has been bundled into the `abcweb gen` and `abcweb migrate` commands.
+Mig has been bundled into the `abcweb gen` and `abcweb migrate` commands.

 #### Sessions, Cookies & Flash Messages